-6.1.8.2.c The IEEE Communications Society Stephen O. Rice Prize
+The IEEE Communications Society Stephen O. Rice Prize (first presented in 1975).

-- Prize Plaque and honorarium up to \$500 for each author; total not to exceed \$1,000. - Eligibility Publication of an original paper, in the category of Communications Theory, published in the IEEE Transactions on Communications in the previous 3 calendar years; author need not be an IEEE member. - Basis for Judging Quality, originality, utility, timeliness, clarity of presentation. - Nominee Solicitation Nominations solicited by Transactions Editor-in-Chief from the Editorial Board, guest Editors, and readership (through published notice). - Selection Process Nominations screened and reduced to a short list by a committee of the Editorial Board and submitted to the Communications Society Awards Committee for final selection. - Presentation Annually (as soon as possible after recommendation).
+Prize - Plaque and honorarium up to \$500 for each author; total not to exceed \$1,000.

+Eligibility - Publication of an original paper, in the category of Communications Theory, published in the IEEE Transactions on Communications in the previous 3 calendar years; author need not be an IEEE member.

+Basis for Judging - Quality, originality, utility, timeliness, clarity of presentation.

+Nominee Solicitation - Nominations solicited by Transactions Editor-in-Chief from the Editorial Board, guest Editors, and readership (through published notice).

+Selection Process - Nominations screened and reduced to a short list by a committee of the Editorial Board and submitted to the Communications Society Awards Committee for final selection.

+Presentation - Annually (as soon as possible after recommendation).
 Award will not be given if a paper of high quality is not uncovered.

-6.1.8.2.d The IEEE Communications Society William R. Bennett Prize in the Field of Communications Networking
+The IEEE Communications Society William R. Bennett Prize in the Field of Communications Networking

-- Prize Plaque and honorarium up to \$500 for each author; total not to exceed \$1,000. - Eligibility Publication of original paper, in the category of Communications Networking, published in the IEEE/ACM Transactions on Networking or the IEEE Transactions on Network and Service Management in the previous 3 calendar years; author need not be an IEEE member. - Basis for Judging Quality, originality, utility, timeliness, clarity of presentation. - Nominee Solicitation Nominations solicited by Transactions Editor-in-Chief from the Editorial Board, guest Editors, and readership (through published notice). - Selection Process Nominations screened and reduced to a short list by a committee of the Editorial Board and submitted to the Communications Society Awards Committee for final selection. - Presentation Annually (as soon as possible after recommendation).
+Prize - Plaque and honorarium up to \$500 for each author; total not to exceed \$1,000.

+Eligibility - Publication of original paper, in the category of Communications Networking, published in the IEEE/ACM Transactions on Networking or the IEEE Transactions on Network and Service Management in the previous 3 calendar years; author need not be an IEEE member.

+Basis for Judging - Quality, originality, utility, timeliness, clarity of presentation.

+Nominee Solicitation - Nominations solicited by Transactions Editor-in-Chief from the Editorial Board, guest Editors, and readership (through published notice).

+Selection Process - Nominations screened and reduced to a short list by a committee of the Editorial Board and submitted to the Communications Society Awards Committee for final selection.

+Presentation - Annually (as soon as possible after recommendation).
 Award will not be given if a paper of high quality is not uncovered.

-6.1.8.2.e Fred W. Ellersick Prize (formerly the Communications Society Magazine Prize Paper Award)
+Fred W. Ellersick Prize (formerly the Communications Society Magazine Prize Paper Award; renamed in 1992).

-- Prize Plaque and honorarium up to \$500 for each author; total not to exceed \$1,000. - Eligibility Publication of an original paper in the IEEE Transactions on Communications in the previous 3 calendar years; author need not be an IEEE member. - Basis for Judging Quality, utility, timeliness, and clarity of presentation, comprehensible to the non-specialist. - Nominee Solicitation Nominations solicited by the Chair of Magazines Paper Awards Selection Committee in consultation with Magazines Editors-in-Chief. - Selection Process Nominations screened and short list prepared by the Magazines Paper Awards Selection Committee with the approval of the Magazines Editors-in-Chief.
-The short list is submitted to the Communications Society Awards Committee for final selection. - Presentation Annually (as soon as possible after recommendation).
+Prize - Plaque and honorarium up to \$500 for each author; total not to exceed \$1,000.

+Eligibility - Publication of an original paper in the IEEE Transactions on Communications in the previous 3 calendar years; author need not be an IEEE member.

+Basis for Judging - Quality, utility, timeliness, and clarity of presentation, comprehensible to the non-specialist.

+Nominee Solicitation - Nominations solicited by the Chair of Magazines Paper Awards Selection Committee in consultation with Magazines Editors-in-Chief.

+Selection Process - Nominations screened and short list prepared by the Magazines Paper Awards Selection Committee with the approval of the Magazines Editors-in-Chief.
+The short list is submitted to the Communications Society Awards Committee for final selection.

+Presentation - Annually (as soon as possible after recommendation).
 Award will not be given if a paper of high quality is not uncovered.

-6.1.8.2.f The IEEE Communications Society Heinrich Hertz Award for Best Communications Letter
+The IEEE Communications Society Heinrich Hertz Award for Best Communications Letter